 Porsche Cars Great Britain Limited

 Porsche Cars Great Britain Limited is the authorised importer and distributor of new Porsche branded cars and automotive parts for the United Kingdom.
 Porsche Cars Great Britain Limited does not undertake any manufacturing.
 Finished Porsche cars and automotive parts are sourced from either Porsche AG or other members of the Porsche selective distribution network.
 Porsche Cars Great Britain Limited is a distributor, not a wholesaler.
-Automotive parts and other Porsche branded merchandising are distributed from a warehouse facility owned and operated by Porsche Cars Great Britain Limited.
+Automotive parts and other Porsche branded merchandise are distributed from a warehouse facility located within the United Kingdom , which is owned and operated by Porsche Cars Great Britain Limited.
 Porsche Cars Great Britain Limited distributes new Porsche sports cars and automotive parts to a network of authorised Porsche Centres established in the United Kingdom pursuant to a selective distribution system.
 Porsche Cars Great Britain Limited also undertakes a number of marketing activities and events to promote Porsche products and services and the Porsche brand.
 With the exception of certain Porsche motorsport products and products and services sold from the Porsche Experience Centre, Porsche Cars Great Britain Limited does not undertake any sales or marketing activities as a retailer.
-In the conduct of its business the company sources non-production materials from what it believes to be responsible suppliers for the most part established in the United Kingdom.
+In the conduct of its business the company sources non-production materials from what it believes to be responsible suppliers established, for the most part, in the United Kingdom.

 The Porsche Cars Great Britain Limited corporate headquarter is established in Reading, United Kingdom.

 Since the last statement there have not been any material structural changes to the Porsche Cars Great Britain Limited organisation and its supply chain, consequently the company’s low risk assessment remains unchanged.